qualisign/optipulse.github.io/whitepaper.md

 -   enable consumers to find friendlier and cheaper local alternatives to centrally-owned, inefficient resources
 -   accelerate deployment and improve market viability of beneficial technologies by providing them with a direct-to-consumer platform

-Check out the prototype (under construction &#x2013; very early stage, and obviously can't handle transactions yet):
+Check out the prototype (under construction &#x2013; very early stage, can't handle transactions yet):
 <https://optipulse.github.io>

 With Mesh Market, you can: